Shiny-Miner/New-BW-summary-screen/README.md

 - The template used here was made by Acimut.
 -  The source code was made by CompuMaxx.

-- Compilan ejecutando make con su terminal, y una rom con la inyección aparecerá en una carpeta llamada `build`.

-- Pueden usar en un script `callasm` seguido por el offset+1 donde insertaron el código, para llamar la rutina.

-- Archivos dentro de la carpeta `include` fueron tomados de [**pokefirered**](https://github.com/pret/pokefirered).
+- You compile by running make with your terminal, and an injected rom will appear in a folder called `build`.

+- Files inside the `include` folder were taken from [**pokefirered**](https://github.com/pret/pokefirered).